revaturelabs/India-Training-Project-0-Presentations/index.md

 Refer to the instructions on this site to ensure the success of Project 0 Presentations.
 Project 0 should be presented and recorded over Zoom.
-First, download and install the Microsoft Team app on your Desktop.
-You can download Teams app [here](https://www.zoom.us/download) then install it.
-Make sure you logged in Zoom using the same email id that you’ve registered with Revature.
+First, download and install the Zoom app on your Desktop.
+You can download Zoom app [here](https://www.zoom.us/download) then install it.
+Make sure you logged in to Zoom using the same email id that you’ve registered with Revature.

 Please adhere to the following steps:
   - [Record Project 0 Presentation using Zoom](./index.md#record-your-project-0-presentation)